GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

-# KubeCode Feature Tourz
+# Cloud Code for Visual Studio Code Feature Tour

 > The tools you need for Cloud Native development leveraging your favorite OS, language and cloud.

 **Have you ensured your [environment is configured](1_startHere.md) if not do that first.**

-This guide is designed to highlight and core features in KubeCode.
+This guide is designed to highlight and core features in Cloud Code for Visual Studio Code.
 Each section has additional supporting docs linked and there is a catch-all section for cool features not sufficiently covered elsewhere.

-In many ways the whole goal of KubeCode is to let you focus on your code versus needing to loose context and drop to a CLI, portal or some other tool for very common tasks.
+In many ways the whole goal of Cloud Code for Visual Studio Code is to let you focus on your code versus needing to loose context and drop to a CLI, portal or some other tool for very common tasks.
 As a result we have worked hard to ensure you can work like you normally would in VS Code.

 ## Create a Cluster